Marina Broadley MBACP Register Member

-Hello and welcome to Hinckley Counselling.
-I'm Marina Broadley and for many years I have provided confidential counselling and therapy for men and women who are experiencing personal, emotional, physical and relationship difficulties in their lives.
+Hello and a warm welcome to my two practices: Hinckley Counselling and Leicester Private Counselling for Women in Kirby Muxloe.
+I'm Marina Broadley and for many years I have helped thousands of people who are struggling to manage personal, emotional, physical and relationship difficulties in their lives.

 Making your well-being a priority

 People often say they feel guilty investing in themselves.
 They may be used to caring for others and feel uncomfortable focusing on their own needs.
 In reality the opposite is true.
 When we invest in (or take care of) ourselves we can come to respect and value ourselves in ways that are fundamental to life satisfaction.

 I understand how difficult it can be for any of us to acknowledge that we are struggling with a problem or difficulty.
 It's therefore hard sometimes to take the first step to talk to a counsellor.
 Making contact, by phone, or email if it feels easier, is experienced by many people as a first positive step in the right direction.
 We can then talk through what you need to know and what you are looking for.